-- It Will Allow You to Keep up With the Appetites of the Modern Consumer
+1. It Will Allow You to Keep up With the Appetites of the Modern Consumer

-– There’s no denying that the beginning of tablets and smartphones into our lives has made us more contactable than ever, and consumers are now buying more products on the go than ever before.
-Going digital and introducing social media and mobile apps/websites to your business will make sure that your company keeps up with the modern day consumer (or potential customer) and maximise profits along with keeping your customers happy.
+There’s no denying that the tablets and smartphones has made us more contactable than ever, and consumers are now buying more products on the go than ever before, going digital and introducing social media and mobile apps/websites to your business will make sure that your company keeps up with the modern day consumer.
+Ultimately maximize profits along with keeping your customers happy.

-- Using Social Media Will Increase Company and Brand Awareness Immensely
+2. Using Social Media Will Increase Company and Brand Awareness Immensely

-Using Social media to your company’s advantage will maximise profits and be instrumental in getting your business’ brand and message out there.
+Using Social media to your company’s advantage will maximize profits and be instrumental in getting your business’ brand and message out there.
 In his article ‘What happens when you get 1.3M likes on Facebook?’, Alex Wain, the co-founder of the successful web business ‘so bad so good’ states:

-- Increased Interaction With Customers
+3. Increased Interaction With Customers

 It is also interesting to note that while social media is instrumental in the spreading of positive news, customer’s negative experiences can spread across the internet at an incredible speed, so it is worth making sure that the member of staff that is interacting with customers over social media is trained in social media etiquette.